-Supporters of graffiti will argue that it can serve as a good tourist aftraction.
-Many festivals have taken place celebrating graffiti and other street art, such as the See No Evil festival in Bristol and the MArt festival in Stavenger.
+Supporters of graffiti will argue that it can some as a good tourist attraction.
+Many festivals have taken place celebrating graffiti and other street art. such as the see No Evil festival in Bristol and the NVArt festival in Stananger.
 Norway.
 (Text3, lines 25-27) Another example is the Tate Modern museum display of street art that opened in 2008.
-(Text3, lines 4-5) However, the gentification and that graffiti causes and the attention it brinss can have negative consequences.
-According to Appropriate Media, graffiti artists "push out low in come families in their nake, to be replaced by middle class metro sexals with their urban art collections."
-(Text2, lines 49-50) The destruction of low income families is an unexpected and sad consequence, but one that must be addressed.
+(Text3, lines 4-5) However, the gentilfleqtion and the that graffiti causes and the attention it brings can have negative consequences.
+According to Appropriate Media, graffiti artists " push out low in come families in their nake, to be replaced by middle class metro socials with their viban art collections."
+(Text2, lines 4-50) The destinction of low-income families is an unexpected and sad consequence, but one that must be addressed.